-The pay was very good, and the work accepted light.
-Mr Wilson job was began his work the verv next day. and Mr Duncan Ross was there in the office to see that Mr Wilson did his work properly and did not leave the office.
+The good. the and pay was very work was light.
+Mr Wilson accepted the job and began his work the very next day.
+Mr Duncan Ross was there in the office to see that Mr Wilson did his work properly and did not leave the office.
 He told Mr Wilson to start with the letter 'A'.
 Mr Wilson wrote diligently for four hours without leaving his place.
 Mr Ross would drop in from time to time to see that all was right with Mr Wilson.
-At two o'clock, he bade Mr Wilson goodday, and locked the door of the office.
+At two o'clock, he bade Mr Wilson good-day, and locked the door of the office.